ENCCS/gromacs-gpu-performance/content/using-pme.rst

 .. challenge:: Explore performance with PME

-   In the tarball you unpacked earlier is a subdirectory ``pme``.
-Change to that directory.
+   Make a new folder for this exercise, e.g. ``mkdir using-pme; cd using-pme``.

-   In it, you will find a ``topol.tpr`` run input file prepared to do 20000 steps of a PME simulation.
+   :download:`Download the run input file
+   <exercises/using-pme/topol.tpr>` prepared to do 20000
+   steps of a PME simulation.
 We'll use it to experiment with task assignment.

+   :download:`Download the job submission script
-   Open the ``script.sh`` file where you will see several lines marked ``**FIXME**``.
+   <exercises/using-pme/script.sh>` where you will see
+   several lines marked ``**FIXME**``.
 Remove the ``**FIXME**`` to achieve the goal stated in the comment before that line.
 You will need to refer to the information above to achieve that.
 Save the file and exit.

    Submit the script to the SLURM job manager with ``sbatch script.sh``.
 It will reply something like ``Submitted batch job